XiaomiWiki/XiaomiWiki.github.io/docs/flashofficial.md

     **Note:** You might get a single .tar file after unzipping which has to be unzipped again in order to get the necessary files.

-4. Connect the device to your PC and enter EDL mode by following the See the instructions [here](edl.md).
+4. Connect the device to your PC and enter EDL mode by following the instructions [here](edl.md).

 5. Launch MiFlash and browse for the unzipped folder by clicking the Select button.
 Make sure the file path has no spaces in it!